antononcube/SystemModeling/Presentations/St-Petersburg-Russia-June-2023/README.md

 to demonstrate generation of epidemiological modeling code.
 - Preparing for the conference reminded me of some the COVID-19 modeling hackathons I participated in.
   - E.g. ["WirVsVirus"](https://mathematicaforprediction.wordpress.com/2020/03/24/wirvsvirus-2020-hackathon-participation/).
+- I prepared the initial models of artillery shells manufacturing, but much more work has to be done in order to have a meaningful article or presentation.
+(Hopefully, I am finishing that soon.)

 ------